apocalypseos/eleventy-base-blog/posts/why-victoria-nuland-is-dangerous-and-should-not-be-confirmed.md

 ---
 title: Why Victoria Nuland Is Dangerous And Should Not Be Confirmed
 description: Victoria Nuland has promoted a foreign policy of intervention through coups, proxy wars, aggression, and ongoing occupations.
 The policy has been implemented with bloody and disastrous results in Afghanistan, Iraq, Libya, Syria, and Ukraine.
-Now Victoria Nuland wants to provoke, threaten and &ldquo;rollback&rdquo; Russia.
+Now Victoria Nuland wants to provoke, threaten and “rollback” Russia.
 date: 2021-02-15
 tags:
-  - oriental-review
+  - Oriental Review
 layout: layouts/post.njk
 ---